Life is movement. All vital experience is movement.

 She develops OSSEUS Yoga - Gravity Research, a method of Somatic Consciousness that investigates the relationship of the human being with the force of gravity, a way to access the free and full potential of the human being.
 Liliana shares the Dharma with her students on the basis of Krishnamacharya's legacy.

 She was the director of Osseus - Somatic Research and Education.
 For the last five years she has been giving support to people with reduced motor capacity with the Salvador Association and is a member of the International Association of Yoga Therapists (IAYT).

 She currently lives in the Netherlands, where she teaches classes, Teacher Trainings, workshops and individual accompaniment, holding annual retreats while collaborating with various dance companies and artistic institutions in Europe and Latin America.

 She began practicing yoga in 1994 in Argentina.
 In 2002, already in Europe, she practices and studies different methods of Yoga teaching: Ashtanga Yoga, with Rolf Naujokat, Tomás Zorzo and Sharaht Jois; Viniyoga, with T.K.V.
 Desikachar; Dynamic Yoga with Godfrey Devereux and Iyengar Yoga, at the Iyengar Institute in Madrid, B. Konrad and Ramanand Patel.

-In Portugal she was part of H2O Centro de Fisioterapia, where he integrated his therapeutic approach in Yoga practice.
-For several years he was part of the team of trainers of the Macrobiotic Institute of Portugal.
+In Portugal she was part of H2O Centro de Fisioterapia, where she integrated her therapeutic approach in Yoga practice.
+For several years was part of the team of trainers of the Macrobiotic Institute of Portugal.

 Her discovery of Vipassana Meditation (Goenka) and Buddhist Meditation at the Theravada Forest Monastery, facilitated a deeper immersion into her personal practice.